 Inadequate pain treatment has negative effects on patient postoperative recovery.
-Despite progress in the pathophysiology and management of pain, availability of new drugs and complex drug delivery systems, the postoperative pain treatment of many patients remains deficient1.
+Despite progress in the pathophysiology and management of pain, availability of new drugs and complex drug delivery systems, the postoperative pain treatment of many patients remains deficient.
 Postoperative pain is associated with decreased patient satisfaction, delayed postoperative ambulation, increased risk of pulmonary and cardiac complications, and increased morbidity and mortality2-7.
-Inadequately treated pain can cause additional
+Inadequately treated pain can cause additional stress, which can affect the immune system and result in delayed healing, and may be a trigger for the chronic pain syndrome.
+The goal of postoperative pain treatment is to ensure that organ functioning returns to normal by controlling pain as soon as possible.

-In a recent study of 179 surgical procedures, spinal surgery procedures ranked among the top six interventions that cause most postoperative pain2.
+In a recent study of 179 surgical procedures, spinal surgery procedures ranked among the top six interventions that cause most postoperative pain.
 The most commonly performed spinal surgical procedure is single level lumbar interlaminectomy with discectomy.
 It involves dissection of the skin, subcutaneous tissue, lumbar fascia and muscles, ligamentum flavum, occasionally some amount of vertebral lamina and lumbar disc.
-Postoperative pain is the result of activation of various pain mechanisms including nociceptive, neuropathic and inflammatory mechanisms^{10,11}.
-The pain after discectomy is severe and typically lasts for three days12.
+Postoperative pain is the result of activation of various pain mechanisms including nociceptive, neuropathic and inflammatory mechanisms.
+The pain after discectomy is severe and typically lasts for three days.
 It is directly proportional to the number of levels involved and is similar in surgeries of cervical, thoracic and lumbar region13-16.